Gerard Malanga: Andy Warhol and the Factory

-In 1963, Malanga was looking for a summer job when poet Charles Henri Ford introduced him pop artist Andy Warhol.
-Malanga had previously silkscreened fabrics for a necktie designer, and Warhol needed assistance with a silkscreening.
+In 1963, Malanga was looking for a summer job when poet Charles Henri Ford introduced him to Pop artist Andy Warhol.
+Malanga had previously silkscreened fabrics for a necktie designer, and Warhol needed assistance with silkscreening.
 He was immediately hired by Warhol at $1.25 per hour.
 "The first was the Elizabeth Taylor portrait.
 Ethel Scull 36 Times, Elvis Presley, Death and Disasters—we put out a lot of stuff, just the two of us," Malanga recalled.
-In September, Malanga drove to California with Warhol, Wynn Chamberlain, and Taylor Mead for Warhol's solo exhibition at the Ferus Gallery in Los Angeles.
+In September, Malanga accompanied Warhol on a cross-country drive to California along with Wynn Chamberlain and Taylor Mead for Warhol's solo exhibition at the Ferus Gallery in Los Angeles.
 He never returned to Wagner College.
 "That summer job lasted seven years," he said.

 Malanga was also involved in Warhol's filmmaking at the Factory.
 He appeared in films such as Kiss (1964), Harlot (1964), Soap Opera (1964), Couch (1964), Vinyl (1965), and Camp (1965).
 He played a combination of Lee Harvey Oswald and Jack Ruby in Warhol's film Since (1966).

 Malanga dated model and debutante Susan Bottomly in 1966.
 After introducing her to Warhol, she was given the new moniker International Velvet.
 Malanga and Bottomly costarred in the film Chelsea Girls (1966).

 In 1966, Malanga choreographed a dance for Warhol's multimedia presentation, The Exploding Plastic Inevitable, featuring musical performances by the Velvet Underground and Nico.

 Malanga and Warhol collaborated on the nearly 500 individual 3-minute Screen Tests, which resulted in a selection for a book of the same name, published by Kulchur Press, in 1967.
 He co-produced Bufferin (1967), in which he reads his poetry and diaries.
 It is deemed to be the longest spoken-word movie on record at 33-minutes nonstop.

-In 1967, Malanga went to Italy to show his film In Search Of The Miraculous at the Bergamo Film Festival.
+In 1967, Malanga traveled to Italy to screen his film In Search of the Miraculous at the Bergamo Film Festival.
 While visiting friends in Rome, he ran out of money and reached out to Warhol for financial assistance.
-When Warhol did not respond, he decided to make a movie instead.
-To fund this project, Malanga planned to sell paintings based on images of Che Guevara's corpse, the recently deceased hero of the Cuban Revolution.
-He intended to create Warhol-style silkscreen paintings and sell them as original Warhol works.
-He wrote to Warhol explaining his plans and requesting his cooperation.
-After receiving no reply, he proceeded with the scheme and arranged to exhibit the works at Galleria La Tartaruga in February 1968.
-The gallerist, Plinio De Martiis, wanted to confirm that he was permitted to sell the works, so he contacted Warhol's New York dealer, Leo Castelli, who notified Warhol.
-Warhol claimed the works were authentic to save Malanga from imprisonment, but informed Martiis that Malanga was not authorized to sell them.
-Upon his return to New York, Malanga apologized to Warhol for the forgeries and continued working at the Factory after Warhol survived an assassination attempt in June 1968.
+When Warhol did not respond, Malanga decided to make another film instead.
+To finance the project, he forged a Warhol painting based on images of the corpse of Che Guevara, the recently deceased leader of the Cuban Revolution, and attempted to sell it as an authentic work.
+He wrote to Warhol explaining his plan and asking for his cooperation, but, receiving no reply, proceeded with the scheme and arranged an exhibition at Galleria La Tartaruga in February 1968.
+Malanga had a prospective buyer willing to pay $3,000.
+When gallerist Plinio De Martiis sought to confirm that the work could legally be sold, he contacted Warhol's New York dealer, Leo Castelli, who informed Warhol of the situation.
+Warhol claimed that the painting was authentic, apparently to protect Malanga from imprisonment, but told De Martiis that Malanga was not authorized to sell it because it belonged to Warhol's private collection.